James4Ever0/notes/lazero search engine update logic.md

 then we scan those new files then act accordingly to our index.

-finally we merge our index, save to a different place, place the flag, remove the flag of old index then remove old index completely.
+finally we merge our index, save to a different place, place the flag, remove the flag of old index then remove old index completely. if merge is not possible for huge datasource, we perform search in minibatches.